samsungnext/nomad/website/source/docs/configuration/consul.html.md

   Consul agent, given in the format `host:port`.
 Supports Unix sockets with the
   format: `unix:///tmp/consul/consul.sock`.
 Will default to the `CONSUL_HTTP_ADDR` environment variable if set.

+- `allow_unauthenticated` `(bool: true)` - Specifies if users submitting jobs to the Nomad server should be required to provide their own Consul token, proving they have access to the service identity policies required by the Consul Connect enabled services listed in the job.
+This option should be disabled in an untrusted environment.

 - `auth` `(string: "")` - Specifies the HTTP Basic Authentication information to use for access to the Consul Agent, given in the format `username:password`.